IgniteUI/indigo-design-docfx/en/components/list-custom.md

 ---
 title: Custom List Item - Design System Component
 _description: The List Items collection contains this special type of List Item that allows the creation of Custom layouts exactly how you would like them to be.
-_keywords: Design System, Sketch, Ignite UI for Angular, Component, UI Library, Widgets
+_keywords: Design Systems, Design Systems UX, UI kit, Sketch, Ignite UI for Angular, Sketch to Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits
 ---

 ## Custom List Item